justmarkup/blog/articles/2021-01-12-make-the-page-count-of-a-3d-book-visible-using-css-custom-properties.md

 Let's go through this.

-First, we set three CSS custom properties The first one defines the actual page count.
+First, we set three CSS custom properties whereas the first one defines the actual page count.

 In the second one it is getting interesting.
-There we use clamp() to define our minimum as 1 (50 pages or fewer), our preferred value (page count divided by 50) and a maximum of 20 (1000pages or more).
+There we use clamp() to define our minimum as 1 (50 pages or fewer), our preferred value (page count divided by 50) and a maximum of 20 (1000 pages or more).

-In the last property we multiply the range by 10px, so we can use that in our CSS for the transform and width properties we need to adapt as you can see in the .book__wrapper before/after selectors.
+In the last property we multiply the range by 10px, so we can use that in our CSS for the transform and width properties that we need to adapt.

 If you open the [demo](https://jsbin.com/dozadun/3/edit?html,css,output) you can change the --page-count property to see how the depth changes.
-With some small changes the depth of the book is now reactive.
+And that's it.
+With some small changes, the depth of the book is now reactive.
 CSS: What a wonderful language!

 That was a fun challenge and can't wait to share my book section where you will see this in action.
-If you also enjoyed it, consider [supporting me](https://www.buymeacoffee.com/justmarkup).

 ## Resources